qyhou/rubiks-clock/README.md

 # Rubik’s Clock
-This repository provides a curated collection of resources on solving the [Rubik’s Clock](https://en.wikipedia.org/wiki/Rubik%27s_Clock).
+This repository provides a curated collection of resources on solving the [Rubik’s Clock](https://en.wikipedia.org/wiki/Rubik%27s_Clock), compiled by 2015HOUQ01 and 2017HEXI01.

 ## Table of Contents
 1. Method I Use